jpswade/jpswade.github.io/_posts/2024/2024-12-24-look-after-your-health.md

 Running has become a part of who I am.

 Why?
 Your health is more important than you can imagine.
 It's the foundation for enjoying and achieving anything in life.
-On days when I don't want to run, I imagine someone who can't—perhaps they are bedridden, someone who can only dream of running.
+On days when I don't want to run, I imagine someone who can'tperhaps they are bedridden, someone who can only dream of running.
 On the tough days, that's what has motivated me to put on my kit and get out the door.

 Even with this mindset, burnout caught up with me.
 On the subject of stress, I was once asked by my manager to let him